Steven Lindsay: Hells Angels

-In 2000, the Hells Angels national president Walter "Nurget" Stadnick offered the Ontario biker gangs the chance to join the Hells Angels on a "patch-for-patch" basis, allowing to join the Hells Angels with patches equivalent to their current patches.
+In 2000, the Hells Angels national president Walter "Nurget" Stadnick offered the Ontario biker gangs the chance to join the Hells Angels on a "patch-for-patch" basis, allowing them to join the Hells Angels with patches equivalent to their current patches.
 On 29 December 2000, Lindsay along with the rest of the Para-Dice Riders joined the Hells Angels.
 At the ceremony at the clubhouse of the Hells Angels "mother chapter" in Sorel, Lindsay burned his Para-Dice Rider jacket and put on a jacket with the Hells Angels death head patch.
-At the ceremony, Lindsay saw Coussens, stepped in front of him, and told him: "How ya doin', George?"
+At the ceremony, Lindsay saw Coussens, stepped in front of him, and told him in a very aggressive manner: "How ya doin', George?"

 On 23 January 2002, Lindsay along with Raymond Bonner visited the home of a black-market satellite dealer in Barrie.
-Lindsay was unhappy with the dish the dealer had sold for the Hells Angels clubhouse in Woodbridge.
-Both Angels had arrived at the man's house wearing their death head patches and demanded the dealer pay them $75,000 as a "tax" to be allowed to continue his work.
+Lindsay was unhappy with the satellite dish the dealer had sold for the Hells Angels clubhouse in Woodbridge.
+Both Angels had arrived at the man's house wearing their death's head patches and demanded the dealer pay them $75,000 as a "tax" to be allowed to continue his black market work.
 Lindsay was dressed in boots saying "Hells Angels North Toronto", wore a belt saying "Hells Angels", a T-shirt saying "Hells Angels Singen" (a reference to a Hells Angels chapter in Germany) and a necklace whose pendant was the Hells Angels death head.
 Instead of paying, the dealer contacted the police and wore a wire when Lindsay and Bonner returned.
-The wire recorded Lindsay as making threats and saying to pay the $75,000 because the money belonged to him plus "five other guys that are fucking the same kind of motherfucker as I am".
-Lindsay was recorded as saying the dealer's "days were numbered”, that "he was in trouble", and finally that was "lucky to be standing there”.
+The wire recorded Lindsay as making threats and he told the black market dealer that he should pay the $75,000 "tax" because the money belonged to him plus "five other guys that are fucking the same kind of motherfucker as I am".
+Lindsay was recorded as saying the dealer's "days were numbered", that he "was in trouble", and finally that he was "lucky to be standing there”.
 The fact that Lindsay was speaking not as an individual, but as representing the Hells Angels led the police to charge him on 31 January 2002 with gangsterism.